 With the help of Business Intelligence software, one can have accurate data, real-time updates and means for forecasting and even to predict conditions such as ‘what will happen if.’
 Thus, the need for guessing has gone.

 By the end of the course, you will be able to explore qualitative enrichment through:

 How to generate new use scenarios by matching customer needs with promising technology seeds

 How to evaluate a technology for readiness and market fit

 How to position opportunities to secure funding

 From developing software to planning projects, a broad range of job roles that need diverse skill-sets, come under the BI umbrella.
-Skills and expertise in SQL, analytical abilities, basic programming, and relational database management, etc. are needed to mark this field.
+Skills and expertise in SQL, analytical abilities, basic programming and relational database management, etc. are needed in this field.

-Standardize data collection by developing methods for database design and validation reports.
+Standardize data collection by developing methods for database design and validation of reports